Acceptance and Commitment Therapy (ACT)

 ACT is thought to work by decreasing the power of a person’s painful thoughts, memories, and experiences.
 Though this pain may still exist, ACT holds that accepting it rather than trying to avoid it will neutralize its power.
 This process is based on the idea that language--often in the form of thoughts--can make problems seem more painful than they actually are.
 By accepting the problem and using different language to describe it, people using ACT therapy can make even difficult situations less distressing.

-How frequently are Acceptance and Commitment Therapy (ACT) sessions held?
+Frequency of Acceptance and Commitment Therapy (ACT) sessions

 ACT sessions are generally held on a weekly basis.
 However, some therapists may recommend more or less frequent sessions, based on your symptoms and treatment goals.

-How long does Acceptance and Commitment Therapy (ACT) treatment last?
+Length of Acceptance and Commitment Therapy (ACT) treatment

 Although there is no set endpoint for ACT therapy, it is generally short-term.
 This means that treatment usually takes place over the course of a few weeks or a few months.